 Of course, you probably don’t want a grand piano standing between the swing set and the merry-go-round on your outdoor playscape.
 We are talking about bright, colorful and engaging play equipment that incorporates sound and movement.
 Here are a few examples of some playground equipment manufacturers who provide outdoor musical equipment:

 Playground-friendly musical features (like the ones listed above) are made to withstand the heavy impact that tiny “Beethovens” seem capable of heaping upon them.
-They are also built to last through years of exposure to sun and rain (not to mention strawberry jam-smeared fingers).
+They are also built to last through years of exposure to sun and rain.

 Music Complements Physical Activity